cfpb/design-system/docs/components/heroes.md

       Pacific Blue will have accessible contrast with a non-white (or light gray) background.
     variation_name: Hero with photograph
-    variation_specs: >-
-      * Two images must be created, one for large and one for small screens

-      * Large and small screen images should contain the same elements but can differ compositionally

-      * When selecting a photo include a 30px horizontal margin of clear space between text and image area

-      * Type contrast ratios cannot be mathematically determined for photos, so special care should be paid when selecting these images

-      * To conserve vertical space, small screen image should be as short as possible

-      * Photo dimensions for large screens (exact): 1230px x 285px

-      * Photo dimensions for small screens: 600px (exact) x 338px (maximum)
 usage: >-
   #### Content guidelines